 Optimizing Titles Tags for WordPress.
 Part 4: WordPress SEO Plugins

-• WordPress SEO by Yoast – An ambitious but well-received and highly rated plugin by well-known Dutch WordPress developer, Joost de Valk.
+An ambitious but well-received and highly-rated plugin by well-known Dutch WordPress developer, Joost de Valk.
 It has a long list of features, in fact, some argue too long.
 One criticism is that it tries to do too much.
 It includes features like page analysis/reminders and snippet previewing.

-• Greg’s High Performance SEO – Greg Mulhauser’s plugin allows configuration of “over 100 separate on-page SEO characteristics.”
+Greg Mulhauser’s plugin allows the configuration of “over 100 separate on-page SEO characteristics.”
 The real selling point is its focus on performance over feature bloat which is why web hosting companies are inclined to recommend this for shared customers.

 I couldn’t resist doing a quick test with the P3 Plugin Performance Profiler that measures WordPress plugin performance.
 Greg’s High-Performance SEO lived up to its name and outperformed the other two with a relative runtime of 12% (.0042 seconds).
 Get some advice from your WordPress developer and SEO team on which plugin is right for your WordPress project.